docksal/docksal/docs/content/stack/configuration-variables.md

 ### DOCKER_VERSION_ALERT_SUPPRESS

-When set suppresses apert about the outdated Docksal version.
+When set, suppresses alert about the outdated Docksal version.

 ### DOCKSAL_ENVIRONMENT